scepter914/autoware-architecture-proposal/new_perception_proposal/new_perception_proposal.md

 ### Camera-Only 3D Detection

 To improve detection of objects that LiDAR-based methods struggle with, we have introduced **Camera-Only 3D Detection**.
+`Camera-Only 3D detection` aims to solve the cases that are difficult to detect with LiDAR-based methods.
+For example, `Camera-Only 3D detection` will deal with detection of objects with tree occlusion and long-distance recognition.

-We apply a high-confidence threshold to suppress the impact of false positives.
+Note that we apply a high-confidence threshold to suppress the impact of false positives.

 ### Radar-Only Faraway Object 3D Detection